Overrideveloper/react-webpack-boilerplate/README.md

 // returns ['Isaac', 'Jacob']
 ```

-**@babel/preset-env**: A babel preset that allows use the latest JavaScript without having to micromanage the syntax transforms needed for our target environment.
+**@babel/preset-env**: A babel preset that allows use the latest JavaScript without having to micromanage the syntax transforms needed for our target environment.<br>
 **@babel/preset-react**: This allows the compilation of JSX into backwards-compatible JavaScript.
-React is built on JSX, so this help us write React.
+React is built on JSX, so this help us write React.<br>
 **babel-loader**: A loader that will be used in our Webpack configuration to process JavaScript and JSX files.

 * Install webpack-related packages.
 These packages include loaders, presets, plugins and core webpack and webpack-dev-server packages.
 They are devDependencies